Tughuzhuqo Qizbech movement: Bziyuk Battle

-After the revolution, Kizbech does not appear in any sources between 1796 and 1810.
-According to Circassian oral traditions, during this period Kizbech met with Hasan Pasha, the Ottoman governor of Anapa, and went on a pilgrimage to Mecca.
+After the revolution, Qizbech does not appear in any sources between 1796 and 1810.
+According to Circassian oral traditions, during this period Qizbech met with Hasan Pasha, the Ottoman governor of Anapa, and went on a pilgrimage to Mecca.
 He returned definitively in 1810 and began to appear again in written records.
 After this, he continued to fight for the Circassian army.
-The Circassians believed that Kizbech had met Khidr (Alebiy in Circassian).
+The Circassians believed that Qizbech had met Khidr (Alebiy in Circassian).

 Movement

-He gained fame between 1810 and 1839, and almost all major Circassian raids on Russian fortifications during this period are associated with his name These songs were unusual because they were written while Kizbech was still alive and were known to him.
+He gained fame between 1810 and 1839, and almost all major Circassian raids on Russian fortifications during this period are associated with his name These songs were unusual because they were written while Qizbech was still alive and were known to him.

-Kizbech started his struggle once the Russo-Circassian War reached western Circassia.
+Qizbech started his struggle once the Russo-Circassian War reached western Circassia.
 Between the years 1810–1840, he stormed the Russian garrisons and settlements with a volley of attacks.
 His main rival was the Cossack ataman Maxim Vlasov.
 He rose to fame by defeating Vlasov in 1820.
 During Vlasov's period, the violence against Circassian villages reached such proportions that Tsar Alexander I removed him from office in July 1826.
 In 1821, he defeated a Russian campaign on the lands of Shapsug.
-The Circassians believed that Kizbech had met Khidr (Alebiy in Circassian).
+The Circassians believed that Qizbech had met Khidr (Alebiy in Circassian).

-On 9 October 1823, Kizbech unsuccessfully tried ambushing Russian forces near the Alexandrovsky post.
+On 9 October 1823, Qizbech unsuccessfully tried ambushing Russian forces near the Alexandrovsky post.
 Two days later he launched a raid on Elizavetinskaya settlement, and his forces got into an engagement with the defending Cossacks.
-However, after receiving news of approaching Russian reinforcements, Kizbech hastily turned around, and headed back to Circassia.
-The Russians intercepted his forces twice, leading to heavy casualties on the Circassian side; however, Kizbech managed to get back to Circassia, heavily wounded and with 3 captives.
+However, after receiving news of approaching Russian reinforcements, Qizbech hastily turned around, and headed back to Circassia.
+The Russians intercepted his forces twice, leading to heavy casualties on the Circassian side; however, Qizbech managed to get back to Circassia, heavily wounded and with 3 captives.